ikhnaton/configuration-master/README.md

 This is a simple utility to manage configuration information within your Node.js applications.

 #### Release Notes
+v0.1.3
+- add additional tests

+v0.1.2
+- change loader to use path.resolve and require.main.filename

+v0.1.1
+- add tests

 v0.1.0
 - breaks .direct. functionality from earlier versions.
 - can now access properties directly.

-v0.1.1
-- add tests

 #### Installation